asuengineering/asu-labs-theme/_pages/about.md

 ![Illustration of relationship between research projects, the people involved with the lab, and the publications stemming from the lab itself.
 Each main element within the illustration is represented by a box.
 The boxes are connected with lines to form a triangle.](../assets/img/content-relationships.jpg){: .resp}

-- In addition to delivering an out-of-the-box type solution for these content types, we also wanted to address the following difficulties.
+In addition to delivering an out-of-the-box type solution for these content types, we also wanted to address the following difficulties.

-- We wanted to reduce the need for the end user to focus on the site's design by providing a set of well-thought out templates for each content piece.
+- Reduce the need for the end user to focus on the site's design by providing a set of well-thought out templates for each content piece.
-- Overall, we wanted to reduce the emphasis on large-scale “cover photo” images, as these images are difficult to obtain and often don't tell a complete story about the lab.
+- Reduce the emphasis on large-scale “cover photo” images, as these images are difficult to obtain and often don't tell a complete story about the lab.
-- We also recognize that there are content types that don't easily fit into our initial content maps.
-So, we included a generic page template which utilizes WordPress's new block editor to deliver flexible and useful results.
+- Recognize that there are content types that don't easily fit into our initial content mapping scheme.
+The template flexible and generic page template which utilizes WordPress's new block editor to deliver flexible and useful results.

-## Emphasize the relationships ##
+## Emphasize the relationships

 As we looked deeper into how people, their projects and the resulting publications were typically represented on a lab website, we also realized that something was missing.
 A well-constructed site would typically have all three of these elements clearly represented.
 But in each examined website, it was difficult to understand the relationships between the pieces of content.